-In summer, when the weather is fine, it’s so easy to be more relaxed about ensuring windows and doors are locked.
-Near us, people have been burgled when having a barbecue in their back garden because they left their front door open.
+And since we are now in British Summer Time, finer weather encourages us to be more relaxed about ensuring windows and doors are locked – especially since we are at home.
+Last year, the people near us were burgled when having a barbecue in their back garden because they left their front door open.
 It only takes minutes for some crafty crooks to relieve you of your property.
+Outhouses, sheds, toolboxes, vans – anywhere that you might store expensive equipment and tools also seem to be prime targets.

-A burglary is committed every thirteen seconds according to SimpliSafe, but only 12% of those are pre-planned.
+A burglary is committed every thirteen seconds according to SimpliSafe, who manufacture smart home security systems, but only 12% of these crimes are pre-planned.
 According to the British Crime Survey, there are over 1 million burglaries and attempted burglaries each year.
 However, our technological era makes it easier than ever to outsmart today’s burglars.
 In order to keep yourself and your family safe, it’s important to take a closer look at the statistics, such as what motivates burglars and how they operate, along with how burglaries are classified in the first place.

 Let’s begin by breaking down what constitutes a burglary.
 According to the Theft Act of 1968, burglary is defined as: